-Since 1992, the Comer Family Foundation has offered a grant making program to support comprehensive harm reduction programs that improve the health and wellness of people who use drugs.
-These programs provide free sterile syringes, education, and community wraparound services to reduce opioid overdose and the transmission of HIV and viral hepatitis.
+Since 1992, the Comer Family Foundation has offered a grantmaking program to support comprehensive harm reduction programs that improve the health and wellness of people who use drugs.
+These programs provide free sterile syringes, safer smoking and snorting kits, education, and community wraparound services to reduce opioid overdose and the transmission of HIV and viral hepatitis.

 For Syringe Service Program Grant Applicants